The 12 Best Book Podcasts

 If Books Could Kill

 Following the success of You’re Wrong About and Maintenance Phase, podcaster Michael Hobbes launched his newest show last year to immediate acclaim.
-If Books Could Kill is a podcasts that debunks popular self-help and “smart thinking” books commonly purchased at airports and quickly discarded at your nearest thrift store.
+If Books Could Kill is a podcast that debunks popular self-help and “smart thinking” books commonly purchased at airports and quickly discarded at your nearest thrift store.
 Think Atomic Habits or Rich Dad Poor Dad.
 With the addition of his pleasantly droll co-host Peter Shamshiri of 5-4 fame, Hobbes has perfected a popular format that could reinvent itself endlessly.
 As far as independent podcasts go, this is how to launch one.
 As we’ve mentioned before, the quest to “debunk” something because it’s harmful is a fair pursuit.
 Debunking things just because they happen to be popular, however, risks becoming self-indulgent.
 Nevertheless, If Books Could Kill is one of our favorite launches in recent memory.

 The New Yorker: Fiction